BlackWasp

 There are many occasions when it is necessary to output a numeric value using text rather than numeric digits.
 A common example is the production of cheques.
 These usually require both the numeric and the spoken-word equivalent text to be printed.
 Unfortunately, the .NET framework does not provide a simple method by which this conversion can be made so a custom algorithm must be developed.

 This article describes an algorithm that converts a numeric value into the equivalent text.
 It goes on to provide the C# code for this task.
 For simplicity, the article concentrates on the generation of English words for 32-bit integer values.
 However, you can extend the method easily to add other languages, decimal number conversion and currency information.
-Alternatively, you can support the BlackWasp web site by purchasing and downloading our Number to Words Component that supports additional functionality, larger numbers and greater customisation from only £2.00.

 Large Number Names